American Airlines vows to fix problems vexing its passengers

 American has been on a multi-year spending spree — nearly $30 billion in six years — to upgrade what had been an aging, inefficient fleet and to invest in things including technology and sprucing up airport lounge.
 The resulting debt has led to concern that American is more vulnerable than its rivals to a recession, so cutting spending could assuage nervous investors.

-In afternoon trading, shares of American Airlines Group Inc. were up 35 cents to $26.86.
-After a five-week slide, they began the day down 17% in 2019, far worse than rivals Delta, United, Southwest and the 16% gain in the Standard & Poor’s 500 index.
+Shares of Fort Worth, Texas-based American Airlines Group Inc. rose 49 cents to close at $27.
+After a five-week slide, they have lost 16% in 2019, far worse than rivals Delta, United, Southwest and the 17% gain in the Standard & Poor’s 500 index.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.